NiftyHat/NiftyCooking/Garlic-Herb_Butter_Drop_Biscuits.md

 - Dried Italian Seasoning | 1 tsp
 - Whole Milk | 1 cup | you can sub a non dairy milk

 Sift flour, baking powder, white sugar, cream of tartar, 1/3 teaspoon garlic powder, and salt together in a large bowl.
 Mash unsalted butter cubes into the flour mixture with a pastry cutter or large fork until coarsely blended.
+> The softer the butter is less flakey and more 'chewy' your biscuits will come out.
 Mix Cheddar cheese and Italian seasoning into the flour mixture.
 Preheat oven to 400 degrees F (200 degrees C).
 Grease a baking sheet.
 Pour milk over the flour mixture while stirring until you get a tough and sticky dough.
 Drop dough by the tablespoon onto the prepared baking sheet.
 Bake in preheated oven until lightly browned, about 15 minutes.